A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Discussion

-\textbf{New Paradigm for Code Generation Tasks.} Previously, code generation tasks aimed to automate code production to meet specific requirements, and the advent of LLMs like GitHub CoPilot and ChatGPT has substantially mastered this task.
-However, practical code generation tasks in real-world scenarios extend beyond mere requirement satisfaction.
-Generated code is expected to be aligned with project-specific requirements and leverage existing knowledge simultaneously, leading to better readability, maintainability, and practicability, which can further help developers in the software development process.
+Code generation tasks have traditionally focused on automating code production for specific requirements, with advancements like GitHub CoPilot and ChatGPT mastering this task.
+However, real-world code generation extends beyond meeting requirements; it requires generating code aligned with project-specific needs and leveraging existing knowledge for improved readability, maintainability, and practicability.
 Therefore, we hope this work sheds a light on this emerging but significant code generation topic: generating context-aware code that is compatible with the working environment.